Shadow32055/Bannerlord.BetterAttributes/README.md

 # Bannerlord.BetterAttributes

 ## Summary
-BetterAttributes aims to improve attributes by giving them bonuses that scale with their level.
+**Better Attributes** aims to improve attributes by giving them bonuses that scale with their level.
 You can pick which bonuses are tied to what attribute as well as what you'd like the bonus to be.

 ## Features
 - Bonuses can be individually enabled or disabled